AaravKhanduja/cse15l-lab-reports/lab1.md

 ![Image](ls-no-arg.png)\
 `ls` with no argument tells you the directories and files within your current directory. <br>
-Here, ls prints the lecture1 directory since it is in the workspace.
+Here, ls prints the lecture1 directory since it is in the workspace. <be>
+If there were any other directory other than lecture1 it would show them as well.

 ![Image](cd-directory.png)\
-`cd` with a directory navigates you to the directory you are looking for.
-(The argument directory has to be within the current directory) <br>
+`cd` with a directory navigates you to the directory you are looking for. <br>
-Here, `cd` lecture1 takes you to the lecture1 directory
+Here, `cd` lecture1 takes you to the lecture1 directory <br>
+It is important to note that the argument directory has to be within the current directory <br>
+Or else you would get a message `bash: cd: directory-name: No such file or directory` <br>
+At the same time, the argument directory should not be within a sub-directory of the current directory you have navigated to with cd <br>
+In the case, that the argument directory is in a sub directory you would have to navigate to it in the command <br>
+So if you wanted to go to the messages directory within the lecture1 directory you would write `cd lecture1/messages/` in the terminal. <br>

 ![Image](ls-directory.png)\
 `ls` with a directory tells you the directories and files within your current directory.